 Visual Studio Team Services lets your development teams collaborate using Git, Agile tools, and Continuous Integration/Continuous Delivery.
 Delivery Plans is generally available and is now included for Team Services users at no additional cost.
 Delivery Plans helps you drive alignment across teams by overlaying several backlogs onto your delivery schedule.
 Learn more about Delivery Plans, including how to install it.

-New features to help you optimize your apps with Azure Application Insights
+New features to help you optimise your apps with Azure Application Insights

 Microsoft Cloud in Africa: Coming in 2018

-Recognizing the enormous opportunity for digital transformation in Africa and the growing demand for locally delivered cloud services, we’ve announced plans to launch datacenters in Johannesburg and Cape Town in 2018.
-The two new Azure regions will offer enterprise-grade reliability and performance combined with data residency to increase access to cloud and internet services and empower organizations and people across the African continent to achieve more.
-Learn more.
+Recognising the enormous opportunity for digital transformation in Africa and the growing demand for locally delivered cloud services, we’ve announced plans to launch datacenters in Johannesburg and Cape Town in 2018.
+The two new Azure regions will offer enterprise-grade reliability and performance combined with data residency to increase access to cloud and internet services and empower organisations and people across the African continent to achieve more.